 It’s no small coincidence that Festival Singers shares its name with Festival Place, Strathcona County’s premier arts and business venue.

-Drawing from a vast musical repertoire, Festival Singers aims to present not only familiar songs, but also lesser‑known arrangements from around the world.
+Drawing from a vast musical repertoire, Festival Singers aims to present not only familiar songs but also lesser‑known arrangements from around the world.
 In 2009, for instance, choristers presented Christmas songs from Africa and West India, among other countries, during its holiday concert at the Winspear Centre.
 Sung in their original language, these pieces offered audiences variety apart from mainstream music.
-Also featured was a Casavant organ courtesy the University of Alberta.
-Founded in 1879, Casavant Frères is one of the best known and most respected pipe organ builders in the world.

-The dedication was to “let her know how much she’s appreciated,” said chorister Penny Christofferson of Harvey, who did a lot of work behind the scenes to maintain the choir’s profile and ensure its continued success.
+The dedication was to “let her know how much she’s appreciated,” said chorister Penny Christofferson of Harvey.
+Harvey did a lot of work behind the scenes to maintain the choir’s profile and ensure its continued success.

 “I joined Festival Singers on the advice of an Edmonton choir director,” says tenor Corey Lee.
 “I suffered a car crash in 2002.
 When I began showing signs of PTSD in 2003, Festival Singers helped me through it.
 I’ve been with them ever since.”

 These benefits extend beyond Festival Singers’ membership to the community at large.
-Festival Singers strives to remain community oriented, of and for the people of Strathcona County.
-Since its inception 25 years ago, the chorus has maintained not only strong partnerships with its titular venue, Festival Place, but also with such organizations as the Alberta Choral Federation.
-Performances at seniors’ residences, the Alberta Legislature and Festival of Trees are but a few examples of the choir’s commitment to advancing the arts and cultural development in our region.
+Festival Singers strives to remain community oriented for the people of Strathcona County.
+Performances at seniors’ residences, the Alberta Legislature and the Festival of Trees are a few examples of the choir’s commitment to advancing our region’s arts and cultural development.

 Today, Festival Singers continues to recruit talent on an ongoing basis.
-Open to anyone over the age of 16, the choir invites those with a love of singing, regardless of previous training or musical ability, to join us for our exciting silver anniversary season.
-Rehearsals take place Tuesday evenings from 7:30 to 9:30 p.m. at Festival Place.
+Open to anyone over 16, the choir invites those with a passion for singing, regardless of previous training or musical ability, to become a member.